Development Plan for Charnwood

 - Borough of Charnwood Local Plan (2004) - This document will be replaced by the Local Plan Core Strategy and an Allocations and Policies document.
 Some of the policies it contains have expired but a number have been saved and continue to inform decisions on planning applications.

-- Local Plan Core Strategy - The Core Strategy will provide up to date strategic planning policy.
-It is currently being examined by the Secretary of State’s Inspector and a further consultation on modifications is expected to take place in the Spring 2015, after which the Inspector Report the outcome of the examination to the Council.
+- Core Strategy - The Local Plan Core Strategy will provide strategic planning policy.
+It is currently being examined by an Inspector appointed by the Secretary of State and Proposed Main Modifications are being consulted on, after which the Inspector's Report will outline the outcome of the examination to the Council.
 Adoption of the Core Strategy as part of the Development Plan for Charnwood is expected to take place later this year.
 In the meantime it is an important material consideration in making planning decisions in the Borough.

-- Local Plan Site Allocations and Development Management Policies - The Site Allocations and Development Management Policies for Charnwood are in the early stages of being prepared and will provide more detailed policies in support of the overall vision and objectives of the Core Strategy.
+- Site Allocations and Development Management Policies - The Local Plan Allocations and Policies Document is the early stages of being prepared and will provide more detailed policies in support of the overall vision and objectives of the Core Strategy.

 A timetable for the preparation of new planning policies is set out in the Local Development Scheme for Charnwood.